Are you wanting to learn how to create a customer journey map while converting along the way?

 - Referrals – clicking through from another blog reviewing your product

 - Paid ads – retargeting ads

-- Direct traffic – people who clicked on a link inside a promotional email, or typed your URL in directly
+- Direct traffic – people who clicked on a link inside a promotional email, or typed your URL into the browser directly

 To target these prospects, you can either display optin forms to visitors based on where they came from (a specific email link, a specific ad campaign, referrer domain, etc.), or based on the page they are currently viewing.

 In addition to targeting visitors from specific email marketing or retargeting ad campaigns, we highly recommend that you add urgency to all pages with conversion-intent using a floating bar + countdown timer.
 You can use this to optimize your pricing page, feature pages, and any other pages or blog posts where you have high sales conversions.

 We have implemented this on several of our own web properties with astonishing results, which is why we rolled out the Countdown theme for our customers.

 With OptinMonster’s Countdown theme, you can customize the timer to each visitor, so every visitor will see a different countdown that is tailored specifically to them.